Average reading time: 10 minutes

-During the COVID-19 pandemic, telehealth has exceeded expectations, using mobile health technologies, RPM tools, live video, virtual reality, drones and wearable devices to create ecosystems for digital health.
-These tools have been refined and adapted over the past year, improving how healthcare managed the care of chronic conditions and elderly patients, as well as those suffering from disabilities and who appreciate the intervention of telehealth.
-This technology has evolved over the past year and is now better at reducing the risks of in-person contact, reducing the need for admissions and emergency room visits, managing staff shortages, and providing people with an alternative to the traditional forms of medical engagement when ill or at risk.
+Since the COVID-19 pandemic, telehealth has exceeded expectations, using mobile health technologies, RPM tools, live video, virtual reality, drones and wearable devices to create ecosystems for digital health.
+These tools have been refined and adapted over the past years, improving how healthcare managed the care of chronic conditions and elderly patients, as well as those suffering from disabilities and who appreciate the intervention of telehealth.
+This technology has evolved over the past years and is now better at reducing the risks of in-person contact, reducing the need for admissions and emergency room visits, managing staff shortages, and providing people with an alternative to the traditional forms of medical engagement when ill or at risk.

 The risks in RPM